mrtstr/obsidian/mathematics/stochastics/statistical learning/rr assignment.md

 \end{split}
 $$

-- there is no closed form for the minimizer of the MSE in general but if we assume
+there is not closed solution in general but it can be solved numericly

 $$
 \begin{split}